numtide/software-consulting-documents/ICA.md

 3.2.
 Contractor warrants that, to the best of Contractor’s knowledge, there is no other existing contract or duty on Customer’s part that conflicts with or is inconsistent with this Agreement.
-Contractor agrees to indemnify Parti A from any and all loss or liability incurred by reason of the alleged breach by Contractor of any services agreement with any third party.
+Contractor agrees to indemnify Customer from any and all loss or liability incurred by reason of the alleged breach by Contractor of any services agreement with any third party.